-A Mechanical Ventilation Mastery Workshop for Emergency Departments
+A Mechanical Ventilation Mastery Workshop for Emergency Department Staff

 A medical team tending to a man with head injuries lying on a trauma bed, with blood on his face and a cervical collar, while the team provides emergency medical care in a hospital setting.